collective-soundworks/collective-soundworks.github.io/tutorials/state-manager.md

 ![controller-2](../assets/tutorials/state-manager/controller-2.png)

-Now that our "controller" is ready, let's go back to our `player` clients to implement the same logic to update of the screen when the shared states are updated.
+Now that our "controller" is ready, let's go back to our `player` clients to implement the same logic to update the screen when the shared states are updated.
 So let's re-open the `src/clients/player/index.js` file and add the following lines of code:

 ```js
 // src/clients/player/index.js